One of the most common questions we’ve been asked is ‘What’s the best OBD2 scanner out there for my vehicle?’.

 This table below will show you the different scan tools OBD2 Australia offers, each with its corresponding supported vehicle make.

 What about Toyota, Nissan, Subaru and Mitsubishi?

-Diagnostics for some older Toyota, Nissan, Subaru and Mitsubishi vehicles will only work with Windows based special software.
+Diagnostics for some older Toyota, Nissan, Subaru and Mitsubishi vehicles will only work with Windows-based special software.
 These older models run on their proprietary diagnostic system, which is why there is a need for special software.

-Mitsubishi, on the other hand, runs on the MUTT protocol and unfortunately OBD2 Australia does not have scan tools that will work.
+Mitsubishi runs on the MUTT protocol and unfortunately OBD2 Australia does not have scan tools that will work.

-Not all vehicle models, as well as functions are available in the scanners mentioned above.
+Not all vehicle models, as well as functions, are available in the scanners mentioned above.
 It’s always best to check with us first, via email or chat, to see if your vehicle and the function you are after is supported.